 In 1993, there were approximately 349 full and part-time vessels in the New England multispecies sink gillnet fishery, which covered the Gulf of Maine and southern New England (Table 2).
 An additional 187 vessels were reported to occasionally fish in the Gulf of Maine with gillnets for bait or personal use; however, these vessels were not covered by the observer program (Walden 1996) and their fishing effort was not used in estimating mortality.
-Observer coverage in terms of trips has been 1%, 6%, 7%, 5%, 7%, 5%, and 4% for 1990 to 1996, respectively.
+Observer coverage in terms of trips has been 1%, 6%, 7%, 5%, 7%, 5%, 4%, and 6% for 1990 to 1997, respectively.
 The fishery has been observed in the Gulf of Maine and in Southern New England.
 There were 69 harp seal mortalities observed in the New England multispecies sink gillnet fishery between 1990 and 1996.
 Annual estimates of harp seal by-catch in the New England multispecies sink gillnet fishery reflect seasonal distribution of the species and of fishing effort.
-Estimated annual mortalities (CV in parentheses) from this fishery during 1990-1996 was zero (1990-1993), 861 in 1994 (0.58), 694 in 1995 (0.27), and 89 in 1996 (0.55).
+Estimated annual mortalities (CV in parentheses) from this fishery during 1990-1996 was zero (1990-1993), 861 in 1994 (0.58), 694 in 1995 (0.27), 89 in 1996 (0.55), and 269 in 1997 (0.50).
 The 1994 and 1995 by-catches, respectively, include 16 and 153 animals from the estimated number of unknown seals (based on observed mortalities of seals that could not be identified to species).
 The unknown seals were prorated, based on spatial/temporal patterns of by-catch of harbor seals, gray seals, harp seals, and hooded seals.
-Average annual estimated fishery-related mortality and serious injury to this stock attributable to this fishery during 1992-1996 was 329 harp seals (CV = 0.33).
+Average annual estimated fishery-related mortality and serious injury to this stock attributable to this fishery during 1993-1997 was 383 harp seals (CV = 0.29).
 The stratification design used is the same as that for harbor porpoise (Bravington and Bisack 1996).
-The by-catch occurred only in winter (January-May) and was mainly in waters between Cape Ann and New Hampshire.
-One observed mortality was in waters south of Cape Cod.
+The by-catch occurred principally in winter (January-May) and was mainly in waters between Cape Ann and New Hampshire.
+One observed winter mortality was in waters south of Cape Cod.